nacht-falter/aikido-course-website-django/README.md

 - [GitHub Projects](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) have been used for Agile sprint planning and task tracking.
   [The project boards for all sprints can be found here](https://github.com/nacht-falter/aikido-course-website-django/projects?query=is%3Aclosed).
 - [Git](https://git-scm.com/) was used for version control by committing changes to Git and pushing them to GitHub from the command line.
-- [Heroku](https://heroku.com/) is used to deploy the website.
-The deployed version is available at:
-- [ElephantSQL](https://www.elephantsql.com/) is used for the project's PostgreSQL database.
-- [Cloudinary](https://cloudinary.com/) is used to store media files.
 - [Balsamiq](https://balsamiq.com/) was used to create the [wireframes](#skeleton-plane) during the design process.
 - [Lucidchart](https://www.lucidchart.com/) was used to create the [entity relationship diagrams (ERD)](#structure-plane) used for modeling the project database.
 - [Font Awesome](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 The necessary files have been included in the static/fontawesome folder to avoid loading them from an external resource on each page load.
 - [Google Fonts](https://fonts.google.com/) was used to import the font 'Source Sans 3'.
 The [font files](https://fonts.google.com/specimen/Source+Sans+3) have been included in the assets/fonts folder, to ensure that they don't have to be loaded from an external resource.
-- [LightHouse](https://developer.chrome.com/docs/lighthouse/) has been used to assess the website's performance.
-- [WAVE](https://wave.webaim.org/) has been used to further evaluate the website's accessibility.
 - [Neovim](https://neovim.io/) was used for writing code.
 - [Pixelmator Pro](https://www.pixelmator.com/pro/) was used to resize and edit images and to create the [mockup image](#danbw-aikido-course-website) at the top of this README